What is a VPN?

 When you use a VPN for torrenting your real IP address is hidden from peers downloading the same torrents, as well as any malicious actors who might want to attack your system or steal your data.

 The mechanics of using a VPN are simple, and no matter which platform you use should go something like this:

-- Download and install the software.
-VPN software on desktop computers is often referred to as a VPN client while software for mobile devices is called a VPN app.
+- Download and install the software on your device.
+VPN software on desktop computers is often referred to as a VPN client, while software for mobile devices is called a VPN app.
 In reality, they are the same thing and we treat the terms interchangeably.

 - Run the app or client and sign in with the login details you used when you purchased the subscription.